sushantkumar007007/TransDPR-Design-Pattern-Recognition-Using-Programming-Language-Models/README.md

 ## Contents of the repository
 The repository contains two parts:
 1) The TransDPR tool for use on your own programs, or to replicate the study in the paper.
 The tool is the python files in the repository (see the instructions below).
+* TransDPR.py
+* modified_translate.py
+* distance_plot.py
-2) Data from the paper, in the folder data.
+3) Data from the paper, in the folder data.
 It can be used to replicate the study presented in the paper.
 The data is already annotated.
-* Program: folder contains the open source programs which we used in the study.
+* Program: folder contains the open source programs (open source implementations of Singleton and Prototype) which we used in the study.
-* data (csv): folder contains the .csv files with the data, which is the result of extracting embeddings.
+* data: folder contains the .csv files with the data, which is the result of extracting embeddings.

 ## Dependencies and requirements
 Following are the dependencies of the TransCoder: